 Our wish: May you be blessed with T3 sufficiency

 At this time of year, many nonprofit organizations focus on the relief of poverty and hunger.
 But humans can also suffer T3 hormone poverty and hunger.
-We can't be truly healthy without "enough" T3 in our bloodstream, our tissues, organs and cells.
-We can't be healthy with "too much" T3 activity in cells, either.
-Well-regulated … Continue reading Our wish: May you be blessed with T3 sufficiency
+We can’t be truly healthy without “enough” T3 in our bloodstream, our tissues, organs and cells.
+We can’t be healthy with “too much” T3 activity in cells, either.
+Well-regulated T3 supply is just like having well-regulated blood sugar levels and a healthy insulin response to blood sugar.
+Getting enough T3 is like getting enough macro- and micronutrients in our diet, without excess or imbalance.
+“Enough” also depends on the individual.
+Giving 1500 to 2500 …

 How do we get enough T3 into thyroid hormone receptors?